spepler/shell-extras/_episodes/19-commandsubstitution.md

 ---
-layout: page
-title: The Unix Shell
-subtitle: Command Subsitution
+title: Command Subsitution
-minutes: 15
+teaching: 20 minutes
+exercises: 0
+questions:
+- How do I loop over the content of a file?
+- How do I feed the files I have found to a program expecting arguments rather than Standard input.
+keypoints:
+- Generate the values of the arguments on the fly using command substitution
+- Command substitution can be done via `$(...)` or via `\``
+- Use xargs to feed commands that are expecting argument lists
 ---
-> ## Learning Objectives {.objectives}
->
-> * Understand the need for flexibility regarding arguments
-> * Generate the values of the arguments on the fly using command substitution
-> * Understand the difference between pipes/redirection, and the command substitution operator

 ## Introduction